cronical/budget_dance/docs/setup.md

 bls: 7b50d7a727104578b1ac86bc27caff3f
 ```

+Fifteen days before it expires (in 1 year) `labstat@bls.gov` will send an email titled `Bureau of Labor Statistics API Key Expiration` requiring a reactivation.

 ## The setup control file

 The control file is `.data/setup.yaml`.
 To reference the schema insert the following line at the top: